k-madhura/Image-Inpainting/README.md

 # Image-Inpainting

-Implementation of Algorithm that uses image inpainting and texture synthesis for region filling and data correction in images
+Implementation of Algorithm that uses image inpainting and texture synthesis for region filling and data correction in images.